 The end result is a significant improvement in the appearance of your skin, a reduction in visible wrinkles and even an decrease in acne.

-Unlike other skin creams, most of which you can buy over the counter, tretinoin is a prescription medicine that you’ll need to talk to your doctor about.
+Unlike other skin creams and tanning lotions, most of which you can buy over the counter, tretinoin is a prescription medicine that you’ll need to talk to your doctor about.
 It’s also far more effective than the creams and washes you can buy in most skincare stores, with a mountain of scientific data to back it up.

 In one study, researchers found that 12 weeks of treatment with tretinoin resulted in “significant improvements in fine wrinkling around the eyes, crease lines around the mouth and cheeks, wrinkling on the dorsum of the hands and yellow discoloration.”

 In another study, researchers noted that tretinoin caused a “statistically significant improvement in photoaging” in 14 out of 15 participants when compared to a non-therapeutic vehicle cream.

 In short, tretinoin works by speeding up the rate at which your body replaces skin cells, giving your skin a fresher, more youthful appearance.
 It’s also very effective, with numerous studies dating back decades to back up its value as an anti-aging treatment.

 Beyond its effectiveness, one of the biggest advantages of tretinoin is that it’s extremely easy to use.